by Calculated Risk on 1/14/2012 04:03:00 PM

-For manufacturing, December industrial production, and the January New York, and Philly Fed manufacturing surveys, will be released this week.
+For manufacturing, the January NY Fed (Empire state) and Philly Fed surveys, and the December Industrial Production and Capacity Utilization report will be released this week.

-8:30 AM ET: The New York Fed Empire State manufacturing survey for January.
-The consensus is for a reading of 8.0, down from 9.0.
+8:30 AM ET: NY Fed Empire Manufacturing Survey for January.
+The consensus is for a reading of +10.5, up from +9.53 in December (above zero is expansion).

-7:00 AM ET: The Mortgage Bankers Association (MBA) will release the results for the mortgage purchase applications index.
+7:00 AM: The Mortgage Bankers Association (MBA) will release the mortgage purchase applications index.
+This index was especially weak last year, although this doesn't include cash buyers.

-8:30 AM: The Consumer Price Index for December from the BLS.
-The consensus is for 0.3% increase in CPI, and a 0.2% increase in core CPI.
+8:30 AM: Producer Price Index for December.
+The consensus is for a 0.1% increase in producer prices (0.1% increase in core).

-9:15 AM: The Fed will release Industrial Production and Capacity Utilization for December.
+9:15 AM ET: The Fed will release Industrial Production and Capacity Utilization for December.

-The consensus is for a 0.6% increase in Industrial Production, and for Capacity Utilization to increase to 75.4%.
+The consensus is for a 0.5% increase in Industrial Production in December, and for Capacity Utilization to increase to 78.1% (from 77.8%).

-10:00 AM: The January NAHB homebuilder survey.
-The consensus is for a reading of 69, down from 70 in December.
-Any number above 50 indicates that more builders view sales conditions as good than poor.
+10 AM ET: The January NAHB homebuilder survey.
+The consensus is for a reading of 21, unchanged from December.
+Any number below 50 indicates that more builders view sales conditions as poor than good.
+This index has been below 25 for four years.

 During the day: The AIA's Architecture Billings Index for December (a leading indicator for commercial real estate).